 The London Accessible Housing Register (LAHR) supports disabled homeseekers by providing information on accessible social housing in the capital.
 This helps landlords to collect, display and store information on their accessible housing stock.
 Landlords seeking to implement the LAHR should consult the good practice guide and training resources listed below.
 We do not have any current plans to further develop the LAHR, and any queries regarding its implementation should be directed to the relevant landlords.

 The London Accessible Housing Register

-There is a shortage of accessible housing in the capital to meet the needs of disabled Londoners and many accessible and adapted homes are let to people who do not need them.
+There is a shortage of accessible housing in the capital to meet the needs of disabled Londoners, while some accessible and adapted homes are let to people who do not need them.

-Social housing landlords will also benefit by making best use of the accessible housing that they have, meeting disability equality duties and improving customer satisfaction.
+Social housing landlords also benefit by making the best use of their accessible housing.
+The LAHR helps them meet disability equality duties and improve customer satisfaction.

-A good practice guide has been produced for social landlords to give practical advice on implementation of the LAHR.
+A good practice guide published in 2011 provides social landlords with practical advice on implementing the LAHR.